Workplaces designed by workforces: Is the potential of wearable technology in the workplace being realised? | Deloitte UK has been saved

 Rob leads our Real Estate Capital Projects practice, and focuses on operational efficiency for clients with significant real estate and infrastructure assets, both in the public and private sector.
 Rob has particular expertise in the design and management of complex organisational transformation programmes.
 He has advised on many of the UK public sector’s “mega-projects”.
 He has also advised on major programmes in the private sector working, and advised on establishing new Headquarters.
 Rob is a faculty member of the Cabinet Office’s Major Projects Leadership Academy.
 Rob has over 20 years of broad experience, having worked and qualified in industry as a chartered civil engineer.

-Based within FA Real Estate’s Consulting business, Andrew is the lead partner for real estate technology.
+Based within the Occupiers & Capital Projects group within Real Assets Advisory, Andrew is the lead partner for real estate technology.
 He has 25 years’ deep expertise advising ‘blue chip’ clients across Europe, the US and Middle East.
 Andrew’s career is founded on leading transformational programmes involving Real Estate technology, organisational change and business process improvement from initial concept through to successful implementation.
 He is highly experienced in assisting management teams with the alignment of business strategy to operational execution and has served as a trusted business advisor regarding delivering complex and leading-edge real estate technology solutions internationally.
 Andrew has a market leading reputation for his thought leadership around strategic technology solutions and operational improvements to owners, operators, occupiers and investors in real estate.